Hypertrophy as defined by the English dictionary is: “the enlargement of an organ or tissue from the increase in size of its cells”.

 Progressive overload training is the principle of applying repeated and varying amounts of mechanical tension to skeletal muscles, thereby creating a stimulus for adaptation by triggering a hypertrophic response.

-For example, improving your personal best bench-press, progressing from 6 repetitions of 100 kilos to 6 repetitions of 110 kilos, causes muscular overload and leads to adaptation.
+Improving your personal best bench-press, for example, from 6 repetitions of 100 kilos, to 6 repetitions of 110 kilos, exceeds the adaptation threshold and forces overload.

 That said, it is important that your progression is a product of controlled exercise form and proper movement patterns.
 This is fundamental to any hypertrophy training programme.